 Specialist Diets For Older Cats

 An older cat, like a human, can get a little picky about food.
 Sometimes that’s just because they’ve developed preferences.
 Sometimes it’s because their health makes it necessary.
 A cat who’s lost a few teeth will struggle with dry cat food, for example.
 They may have digestive complaints which make processing some kinds of food more difficult.
 Even if they’re still healthy for their age, their bodies may need more or less of certain ingredients.
+In short, they need older cat food.

 Specialist Diets For Overweight Cats